langchain4j/langchain4j/web-search-engines/langchain4j-web-search-engine-searchapi/README.md

 The current implementation is easy to adapt for use with other engines because all engines use the same HTTP GET request.

 The only difference between engines are:
-* the request parameters they accept and;
+* the request parameters they accept (via [`SearchApiRequest`](src/main/java/dev/langchain4j/web/search/searchapi/SearchApiRequest.java)) and;
 * the response JSON returned by each engine (since they accept different parameters).

-To allow developers decide on how they'd like each engine's response to be parsed, the `SearchApiResponse` class exposes the raw JSON returned by SearchApi.
+To allow developers decide on how they'd like each engine's response to be parsed, the [`SearchApiResponse`](src/main/java/dev/langchain4j/web/search/searchapi/SearchApiResponse.java) class exposes the raw JSON returned by SearchApi.

 ## Illustrative Example